CIMR-Algos/L2SSS/book/baseline_algorithm_definition.md

 #### Physics of the problem ####

 At a given frequency, the total surface emissivity $E_p$ can be modeled with a specular part $e_{sp}^{(0)} (\theta_s,S,T_s)$ and a part caused by ocean roughness $e_{rp}^{rough}$.
 In order to measure sea surface salinity with the required accuracy it is necessary to remove the ocean surface roughness signal from the observed CIMR brightness temperatures.
 This requires an accurate knowledge of the signal itself as well as the ocean surface wind speed.
+Wind-induced surface waves are the primary contributor to ocean surface roughness, with internal waves, wind-current interactions, and ship wakes to be important but secondary contributors (Gasiewski and Kunkee, 1994).
+Wind-induced waves can be divided into two primary scales (Yueh, 1997):  1) large-scale gravity waves and 2) smallscale gravity capillary waves riding atop the large-scale gravity waves (Johnson and Zhang, 1999).

+- The large-scale waves cause the local surface incidence angle to differ from the effective earth incidence angle, and mix vertical and horizontal polarizations (Gasiewski and Kunkee, 1994).

+- The small-scale waves modify the specular surface reflection (or emission) through the bistatic scattering of the radiation incident upon the ocean surface.

+Development and analysis of the two-scale model for ocean waves and resulting microwave ocean emissivities were presented in (Yueh, 1997) and (Yueh et al., 1994, 1999; Johnson 2006; Ma et al., 2021; Lee and Gasiewski, 2022), within which were published two-scale model algorithms that have been successfully used to date for the prediction of ocean wave influences on surface emission.
+Ocean foam (i.e., white capping) is an air–sea mixture caused by ocean wave breaking and is an additional surface process that strongly increases ocean surface emissivity (Monahan and O’Muircheartaigh, 1986; Stogryn, 1972; Reul et al. 2003; Camps et al., 2005) at microwave frequencies due to its near-blackbody behavior.
+As wind speed increases, ocean foam coverage also increases, resulting in a large discrepancy between two-scale emissivity calculations made with and without consideration of foam coverage.
+The quasi-blackbody models used for both foam emissivity and coverage are in themselves of limited accuracy due to the paucity of in situ observations for both foam coverage and emissivity that have been able to be made in conjunction with brightness temperatures from passive microwave instruments.
+In spite of numerous efforts to derive a suitable empirical relationship between foam coverage and ocean surface wind speed (Monahan and O’Muircheartaigh, 1986; Erickson et al., 1986; Asher et al., 2002; Bondur and Sharkov, 1982; Anguelova and Webstern 2006; Callaghan et al., 2006), there is to date no universally accepted relationship between them due to the variable conditions under which foam is produced, as well as its spatial inhomogeneity.
+This shortcoming is especially true for breaking waves caused by shoaling.
+Smith et al. (2008) found that the differences in surface-referenced microwave brightness temperatures between WindSat observations and a two-scale model developed by Johnson (2006) were significant, especially in the zeroth-azimuthal-harmonic components of ocean brightness at a wind speed of 8–20 m/s.
+The discrepancy was largely due to foam coverage and emissivity models.
+They concluded that an empirical tuning process using observed satellite data is needed to model ocean surface emissivity with enough precision for general retrieval and data assimilation applications.

+The limitations on the various purely physical published models on the ocean surface emissivity include a limited range of validity in frequency and incidence angle.
+Combined physical and empirical models have been used to correct for these shortcomings but do not necessarily permit extension of the models to arbitrary frequencies and incidence angles, as required for the design and development of new observation systems.
+The intent of the study has been to synthesize the most relevant of the various purely physical models and observational data that have been collected over more than a fouryear period into an updated model while making corrections to key errors that have propagated in the literature into the physical models used as a basis for much contemporary work in passive microwave radiative transfer modeling.

+In this algorithm, a full Stokes vector model for ocean surface emissivity based on the two-scale approach is used, applicable at arbitrary microwave frequencies, incidence and azimuth angles, and polarizations, and subsequently tuned within a limited set of selected model parameters against Aquarius and SMAP observations from 0- to 20-m/s wind speeds.

+#####Two-scale Approach

+The two-scale ocean surface emissivity model approximates ocean surface emission statistics using two spectral scales by considering small-scale capillary waves as riding on the top of large-scale gravity waves (Yueh et al., 1997).
+The total thermal emission is calculated by integration of the rough surface spectral emission from each statistically tilted facet, wherein the tilt is governed by the large-scale gravity wave spectrum.
+In the two-scale model, the full Stokes vector for the emissivity from a tilted facet is calculated in the local polarization coordinate system for convenience and then transformed into the global (or Earth-centric) polarization coordinate basis.
+A rotation matrix $\overline{\overline{R}}$ is used to convert the Stokes emission vector defined in the local polarization basis into that of the global polarization basis [Johnson, 2006].
+The calculation can be written as

+$$
+e_{rp}^{rough}=\overline{e}_g=\overline{\overline{R}} \cdot ((1-F_r)\overline{e}_l+F_r \overline{e}_F
+$$

+where $\overline{e}_l$ and $\overline{e}_g$ are the Stokes emissivity vectors in the local and global coordinates, respectively, $F_r$ is the ocean foam fractional coverage of the facet, and $\overline{e}_F$ is the emissivity vector for a fully foam-covered surface facet.
+The Stokes emissivity vector in the local facet coordinate system is defined as

 Sea surface microwave emission for a given frequency and viewing geometry depends upon the sea water dielectric constant as well as sea surface roughness and sea foam.
-From detailed analyses presented in
-Johnson and Zhang (1999), the sea roughness contribution to the surface emissivity can be treated as the product of an electromagnetic weighting function and the sea surface roughness spectrum integrated over all surface wavelengths.
+From detailed analyses presented in Johnson and Zhang (1999), the sea roughness contribution to the surface emissivity can be treated as the product of an electromagnetic weighting function and the sea surface roughness spectrum integrated over all surface wavelengths.
 The weighting function shows resonance peaks in the neighborhood of surface wavelengths with scales comparable to the electromagnetic wavelength (i.e., 21 cm for the L-band).
 The sea surface roughness spectrum around these small surface wave scales and associated wind-induced emissivity contributions generally correlate with the local surface winds.
 The sea surface roughness effect on microwave emissivity is therefore generally characterized as a function of the local surface wind speed and direction.
 These effects largely dominate the error budget of satellite SSS retrieval from L-band radiometers (Yueh et al., 2001).
 Hence, very accurate roughness correction models are needed.
 Furthermore, roughness measurements must be available in near real time for use in ground segment processors.
 In this respect, the spatial and temporal collocation of these auxiliary measurements with the satellite observations is also crucial.
 Various electromagnetic models have been developed to estimate the effects of wind-induced roughness on sea surface emission in the L-band.
 These include rigorous (Reul et al., 2005), asymptotic (Yueh, 1997; Johnson and Zhang, 1999; Dinnat et al., 2002, 2003; Vall-llossera et al., 2003) and empirical or semi-empirical model types (Camps et al., 2004, 2005; Boutin et al., 2004; Gabarró et al., 2004; Guimbard et al., 2012; Font et al., 2013; Yueh et al., 2013, 2014, 2015; Yin et al., 2012, 2016; Fore et al., 2016; Meissner and Wentz, 2012, Meissner et al., 2014, 2018).